 The sea salt farmers will start work early morning as they can around 6 am before the sun gets hotter.
 They will water the sand field that has been leveled.
 They don’t use a hose or a machine for watering but Bali sea salt mining Farming in Kusamba Village uses simple tools that they made from wood and old tires and made like a bucket to take seawater.
 While walking and carrying this seawater then the farmer shakes his homemade bucket back and forth until it splashed into the sand field.
 The average distance from the beach to the sand field they made is 15-20 meters.
 Need around 25-35 times take water to be able to flush all the sand.
 The sand that has been watered will wait until it’s dried and produces flat sand.
 Usually arrive mid-afternoon in the scorching sun.

-Dry sand which is placed in the wood container can be used as a seawater filter.
-In this case, farmers still have to take seawater back until the wood container is filled with seawater.
-The wood container will be given a hole that is given a small pipe below to drain the filtered seawater.
+Dry sand which is placed in the wooden sandbox can be used as a seawater filter.
+In this case, farmers still have to take seawater back until the wooden sandbox is filled with seawater.
+The wooden sandbox will be given a hole that is given a small pipe below to drain the filtered seawater.
 The filter results will be Salt Farmers Collect the dry sand that is been doused with Seawater Using Enumeration Dry Flat Sand that has been collected.
 The results of the first filter cannot be used as salt.
 However, it must be filtered back to 3 stages with use sandblasting, become the water very salty.

 The seawater that has undergone 3 times of this filtering will later be dried to take the crystals in the form of salt.
 The seawater poured into a block of coconut wood that has been made a shallow manger.
 The process of crystallizing seawater into salt is the fastest taken for one-hour days when the sun is really hot.
 When the sun is not too much hot, then this process can take 2-3 days.
 After the seawater crystallizes into salt, the Bali sea salt mining farmers are ready to reap the fruits of their labor.